 You can then do it right by boosting your property investment knowledge.

 You May Also Like These Investment Property Articles:

 What is Your Definition of a Meaningful Retirement?

 Retirement doesn’t mean you stop living a meaningful life.

-Contrary to that, when you stop working at your old job, you should be learning new things and to use the time to pursue your passions and interests.
+Contrary to that, when you stop working at your old job, you should learn new things and use the time to pursue your passions and interests.

-Those years when your freedom was curtailed while in the workforce is now a time of celebration.
+Those years when your freedom was curtailed while in the workforce are now a time of celebration.

-To ensure a smooth transition, you need the security of sufficient retirement income.
+To ensure a smooth transition, you need the security of a sufficient retirement income.

 To achieve your financial freedom, you need to plan well in advance for this stage of your life.

 Even if you are risk-averse or have limited investment knowledge – you can find out the options you have to grow your retirement nest egg.